-3.1 The Need to Coordinate: Two Examples and an Outline
+3.1.
+The need to coordinate: two examples and an outline

 Because of feasibility constraints, not all voting by committees can be guaranteed to always select a feasible alternative.
-The exact nature of the constraints, i.e., the shape of the range, will determine which combinations of committees can constitute a proper social choice function for this range.
-Example 1 below illustrates this fact.
+The exact nature of the constraints, i.e., the shape of the range, will determine which combinations of coalition structures can constitute a proper social choice function for this range.
+Example 1 illustrates this fact.
 Moreover, under the presence of infeasibilities, there are voting by committees that, although respecting feasibility, are not strategy-proof.
 Example 2 illustrates this possibility.